 First identified in the United Kingdom, this is now the most common variant of concern in Alberta.

-Research to date has shown this variant spreads more easily and can cause more severe illness.
+Research to date has shown this variant spreads more easily and can cause more severe illness in comparison to the original COVID-19 strain.

 B.1.351 Variant (South Africa)

-First identified in South Africa, research has shown this variant spreads more easily and may be capable of re-infecting people who have previously tested positive for COVID-19.
+First identified in South Africa, research has shown this variant spreads more easily than the original COVID-19 strain and may be capable of re-infecting people who have previously tested positive for COVID-19.

 P.1 Variant (Brazil)

-First identified in Brazil, research has shown this variant spreads more easily and is capable of re-infecting people who have previously tested positive for COVID-19.
+First identified in Brazil, research has shown this variant spreads more easily than the original COVID-19 strain and is capable of re-infecting people who have previously tested positive for COVID-19.

 What we know